aerth/cosgo/README.md

 ## cosgo
 when all you needed was a contact form, anyways.

-* Mailing: Contact form saves messages to a local mbox file, or sends mail with Sendgrid for free.
-Mandrill option.
+* Save the mail: Contact form saves messages to a local mbox file
+* Read the mail with: `mutt -Rf cosgo.mbox`
+* Option to send mail using SMTP, with Sendgrid (free) or Mandrill (not free).
 * Customize: Uses Go style templates, `templates/index.html` and `templates/error.html`
 * Static Files: /sitemap.xml /favicon.ico, /robots.txt.
 Limited to .woff, .ttf, .css, .js .png .jpg
 * You can stuff .zip, .tgz. .tar, .tar.gz files in /files/ and cosgo will serve them, too.
 * Tested on NetBSD and Debian servers, even runs on Windows.
 Probably runs great on anything else, too.
-* This needs some testing!
+* This needs some testing on other setups!
 If you use cosgo, I would love to hear from you! https://isupon.us
+* Now with -pages and -nolog and more in `cosgo --help`

 ```